-- Refacing is less expensive, much better return on investment then buying and installing new cabinets.
+- Refacing is less expensive with a much better return on investment than buying and installing new cabinets.

 - Kitchen cabinets are nothing more than particle board or plywood boxes with doors attached to them or drawers installed in them using various hardware.
 Even after decades of use the boxes themselves are just as sound as when they were new.
-Tear and wear and age will only effect the moving parts, hinges, drawer slides, doors, drawers and the finish that will eventually fail in every case.
+Wear and tear along with age will affect the moving parts including hinges and drawer slides.
+Doors, drawers and the finish will eventually fail in every case.
 All of which can be replaced with the refacing while keeping the cabinet boxes themselves intact.
-You can use the savings generated by not buying new boxes an avoiding the cost of installation to upgrade to better quality doors and hardware, the things that make all the difference.
+You can use the savings generated to upgrade to better quality doors and hardware, the things that make all the difference.

-- Refacing is much faster and less intrusive and messy than replacing the cabinets.
+- Refacing is much faster, less intrusive and less mess than replacing the cabinets.